About Regeneration

 • Perennial cover crops, or perennial pastures, can create diverse forage for livestock.
 Flowering plants, as part of the mix, can attract bees and other beneficial insects.

 • Perennial tree crops can add diversity to your operation.
-Here is a guide to planting tree crops, from the Savannah Institute.
+The Savanna Institute has a guide to planting tree crops.

 • A food forest is land covered with edible perennial plants designed to mimic the edge of a forest.
 It can be as small as one-tenth an acre or hundreds of acres.
 Mark Shepard’s New Forest Farm in Wisconsin is a prime example.
 The goal is to create layers of plants on the land, with tall trees sheltering smaller ones interspersed with perennial shrubs, bushes, herbs, flowering plants, mushrooms, and even vines.
 Food forests are diverse, high-yielding, multiseasonal, and relatively low maintenance.